-- a) It is likely that future economic benefits attributed to the asset will go to the Company. - b) The cost of the asset can be reliably determined. - c) Is separable, that is, it can be separated or split from the Company, and sold, transferred, assigned for exploitation, leased, or traded, regardless of whether the Company intends to perform said separation. - d) Arises from contractual rights or other legal rights, regardless if those rights are transferable or can be separated from other rights and obligations.
+a) It is likely that the future economic benefits attributed to the asset will go to the company.

+b) The cost of the asset can be reliably determined.

+c) Is separable, i.e., it can be separated or split from the company and sold, transferred, assigned for exploitation, leased, or traded, regardless of whether the company intends to perform said separation.

+d) Arises from contractual rights or from other legal rights, regardless of whether those rights are transferable or can be separated from other rights and obligations.